AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 unnecessary traffic across the network when you are working on the desktop itself.

+### Shared clipboard

+The controller maintains a shared clipboard for every connected client.
+Long text snippets and full-resolution images copied on any machine are packaged in their native Windows clipboard formats and distributed to all other peers.
+The receiving side updates its local clipboard immediately so the content can be used without any extra steps.
+Clipboard entries that remain unchanged for more than 12 hours are cleared automatically to avoid stale data lingering in the shared history.

 ### Automatic connection

 The receiver continuously searches for the host using Zeroconf and